Missing Sebago woman found dead in Ossipee River

 The Cumberland County Sheriff’s Office said a passerby noticed a vehicle submerged in the river just before 1 p.m.
 Sunday.

-Emergency crews pulled the vehicle from the river and found Sarah McCarthy, of Sebago, inside.
+Emergency crews pulled the vehicle from the river and found 28-year-old Sarah McCarthy of Sebago inside.

-Evidence suggests McCarthy was driving west on Federal Road, or Route 25, at a high speed and failed to navigate a turn, hitting a snowbank and ending up in the river, police said.
+Evidence suggests McCarthy was driving west on Federal Road, also known as Route 25, at a high speed and failed to navigate a turn, hitting a snowbank and ending up in the river, police said.

-The medical examiner’s office will determine the cause of death and police say the accident remains under investigation.
+The medical examiner’s office will determine the cause of death and police say the crash remains under investigation.

 Family, friends and police began searching on Saturday.
-Police said the family of McCarthy, 28, was very concerned after she left her job at Fairgrounds Pizza and Pub in Cornish before midnight Friday.
-Police said she sounded disoriented and said she did not know where she was.
+Police said the family of McCarthy was very concerned after she left her job at Fairgrounds Pizza and Pub in Cornish before midnight Friday.
+Police said she sounded disoriented and did not know where she was.

 McCarthy had planned to meet a friend in Conway but never arrived.